 Violations of other existing College regulations or policies may subject the affected student to disciplinary actions under this Code.
-The decision as to whether such action will be initiated will be made by the Dean of Student Services after a preliminary investigation and after a determination as to whether probable cause exists to establish that there was a repeated or serious violation of College regulations or policies.
+The decision as to whether such action will be initiated will be made by the Vice Chancellor for Student Affairs after a preliminary investigation and after a determination as to whether probable cause exists to establish that there was a repeated or serious violation of College regulations or policies.